Giftbit/Lightrail-API-V2-Docs/docs/advanced.md

 ## Lightrail Rule Syntax

-Lightrail Rules is a simple language for defining powerful configuration logic.
+Lightrail Rules is a simple language for defining powerful configuration logic..

 ### Overview